LoginRadius/engineering-portal/content/git-pull-force/index.md

 Now you must be thinking, what is `git pull --force` then?

-it feels like it would help to overwrite local changes. instead, it fetch forcefully but not merge forcefully (`git pull --force` = `git fetch --force` + `git merge`).
+it feels like it would help to overwrite local changes. instead, it fetches forcefully but does not merge forcefully (`git pull --force` = `git fetch --force` + `git merge`).

 Like git push, git fetch allows us to specify which local and remote branch we want to work on. `git fetch origin/ft-1:my-ft` means the changes in the `ft-1` branch from the remote repository will end up visible on the local branch `my-ft`.
 When such kind of operation modifies the existing history, it is not allowed by the Git without an explicit --force parameter.